 The Benefits of Machine Learning

-There are several benefits for to using machine learning for fraud detection, including less need for internal teams, lower risk of fraud losses,
+There are several benefits for to using machine learning for fraud detection.
+These include less need for internal teams, lower risk of fraud losses,

 Less Need for Internal Teams Providing Fraud Detection